-When the double pole double throw (DPDT) switch is thrown to position 2 as shown in the figure A. The p n junction is reverse biased as p-type semiconductor is connected to the negative terminal and n type to the positive terminal of the supply.
+When the double pole double throw (DPDT) switch is thrown to position 2 as shown in figure A. The p n junction is reverse biased as a p-type semiconductor is connected to the negative terminal and n-type to the positive terminal of the supply.
 Under this condition, the potential barrier at the junction is increased.
 Therefore, the junction resistance Rr becomes very high and practically no current flows through the circuit.

-However, in actual practice A very small current of the order of micro ampere flow in the circuit.
-This current is known as Reverse Current and is due to minority carriers available at the room temperature.
+However, in actual practice a very small current of the order of microampere flow in the circuit.
+This current is known as Reverse Current and is due to minority carriers available at room temperature.

-The reverse current increases slightly when the increase in reverse bias supply voltage.
+The reverse current increases slightly with the increase in reverse bias supply voltage.
 If the reverse voltage is increased continuously, a stage reaches when the kinetic energy of electrons (minority carriers) becomes so high that they knock out electrons from the semiconductor bonds.
-At the point C the breakdown of the junction occurs and the resistance of the barrier region Rr falls suddenly.
+At point C, the breakdown of the junction occurs and the resistance of the barrier region Rr falls suddenly.

 The following points are concluded from all the above discussion.